mootools/mootools-core/Docs/Selectors/Selectors.md

 	- $= : ends-with
 	- != : is not equal to

-- Xpath is used automatically for compliant browsers.
+- Xpath is used automatically in compliant browsers.

 Element Property: getElement {#Element:getElement}
 --------------------------------------------------